Eddie Hearn snubs Anthony Joshua and Lennox Lewis and names Britain’s greatest boxer

 Eddie Hearn snubs Anthony Joshua and Lennox Lewis as he names Britain’s greatest boxer ever

-Britain have a long history of producing some of boxing’s greatest fighters and Eddie Hearn has given his verdict on the best of them all.
+Britain has a long history of producing some of boxing’s greatest fighters

 Eddie Hearn has made a surprise selection for his greatest British boxer of all time.